Series Overview

 October 12 | In Community: on Housing

 The topics of housing, homelessness, and criminalization are intertwined and, in many ways, inseparable, but they often get treated as separate issues and siloed movements.
-This panel will bring together leaders who have lived experiences with housing insecurity, homelessness, and criminalization.
-We will explore the connections between these issues and how we can bridge our work across them as a unified movement for racial and housing justice.
+This panel brought together leaders who have lived experiences with housing insecurity, homelessness, and criminalization.
+We explored the connections between these issues and how we can bridge our work across them as a unified movement for racial and housing justice.

 Time: 5:30 PM - 8:30 PM